human immunoglobulin is used in the treatment of infections

 Immune globulin belongs to class of agents called immunostimulants.
 It works by producing antibodies against foreign substances thereby fighting against infection.

 Common side effects

-Back pain, Chills, Flushing, Dizziness, Headache, Nausea, Decreased blood pressure, Muscle pain, Tachycardia, Wheezing
+Back pain, Chills, Flushing (sense of warmth in the face, ears, neck and trunk), Dizziness, Headache, Nausea, Decreased blood pressure, Muscle pain, Tachycardia, Wheezing

 Available MedicineNo medicine available